 Once you’ve purchased your primary residence you are considered neutral real estate.
 Since you have to live somewhere, you will simply ride the real estate cycle.
 To be long real estate you must own investment property in addition to your primary resident.

-If you’re interested in a hands off approach to real estate investing, consider investing in a publicly traded REIT or in real estate crowdfunding.
-Once I had my son in 2017, I decided to sell my PITA rental house and reinvest $550,000 of the proceeds into real estate crowdfunding.
+If you’re interested in a hands off approach to real estate investing, consider real estate crowdfunding.
+Once I had my son in 2017, I decided to sell my PITA rental house.
+Then I reinvested $550,000 of the proceeds into real estate crowdfunding.
 My favorite two real estate crowdfunding platforms are:

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
 Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.